jamesxu1996/js-fighting-game/README.md

 ## Controls
 ### Player 1
--WASD to move
+- WASD to move
--Spacebar to attack
+- Spacebar to attack

 ### Player 2
--Arrow keys to move
+- Arrow keys to move
--DownArrow to attack
+- DownArrow to attack

 ### Bugfixes
 Changes have been made to polish the original code